naturalis/cwl-master-project/gff2gtf/README.md

 ### Explanation ###

 This directory encompasses the conversion of your GFF file to GTF format and filters all codon sites that are not multiple by 3.
-When using the CWL scripts, make sure to `modify` parameters of of input files in YAML files when needed.
+When using the CWL scripts, make sure to `modify` parameters of input files in YAML files when needed.
 ### To-do beforehand ###

 The scripts use packages you need to download, if you haven't already.